sablier-labs/docs/docs/contracts/v2/reference/02-diagrams.md

 ```

 For campaign admins, we offer `clawback` functionality which can be used to retrieve unclaimed funds after expiration.
-There is also a grace period which ends 7 days after the first claim is made.
-During grace period, admin can use
+There is also a grace period that ends 7 days after the first claim is made.
+During the grace period, admin can
-`clawback` to return funds from the merkle lockup contract.
-This is useful in case there had been accidental transfer of
+`clawback` to return funds from the `MerkleLockup` contract.
+This is useful in case there had been an accidental
-funds.
+transfer of funds.

 ```mermaid
 flowchart LR